IN THE NEWS

 PLUS so much more!!

-Yes, ninety-five years later, The Arcada Theatre is enjoying a revitalization few venues get to boast.
+Yes, ninety-six years later, The Arcada Theatre is enjoying a revitalization few venues get to boast.
 But as Onesti puts it, “I have been dreaming about these changes for a long time.
 Now, they are becoming a reality.
 I am thrilled that we can show our loyal customers and our beloved bands just how much we appreciate them with better facilities and equipment to make their experience here even more memorable.
 And of course, I’ll still have my meatballs to give them.
 They are what REALLY keeps them coming back!

 The Des Plaines Theater was opened as a vaudeville/movies house on August 9, 1925 with Adolphe Menjou in “Are Parents People” plus five acts of vaudeville on the stage.
 Built for the Polka Brothers circuit, the theater was designed by architect William B. Betts of neighboring Park Ridge, who also designed the Glen Theatre (now the Glen Art Theatre) in west suburban Glen Ellyn among other theaters.
 The Spanish Moorish style foyer led into a Spanish Renaissance style auditorium, which originally seated 1,018 patrons and had a large stage and orchestra pit.
 The theatre was equipped with a 3 manual Geneva theatre organ which was installed in December 1925, and removed from the theatre in August 1934.
 The theater’s exterior was in an Art Deco style, complete with bright, multi-colored terra cotta on the facade.

 In 2014, The Des Plaines was closed and remained closed until October 2021.
 In 2018, Ron Onesti and the City of Des Plaines embarked on a complete transformation of this historic gem.
-This 1,000 seat theatre will boast musicians, comedians and performers from around the world.
-Mirroring its sister property in St. Charles, the building located at 1476 Miner Avenue, will house a Roaring 20s Speakeasy, Bourbon ‘N Brass and Des Pizza, a wood-fired pizza experience.
+This 1,000 seat theatre boasts musicians, comedians and performers from around the world.
+Mirroring its sister property in St. Charles, the building located at 1476 Miner Avenue, houses a Roaring 20s Speakeasy, Bourbon ‘N Brass and Des Pizza, a rock and roll pizza experience.